 2. Bringing Agility into Supply Chain Management

 As companies explore their own paths to agility and digital transformation, existing legacy systems often come up as the main limitation.
-Agility calls for encouraging teams to come together and take accountability for end to end processes related to products or services offered by the business.
-However, we often see that legacy systems for analysis and decision making are separate and disconnected from operational execution systems.
+Agility calls for encouraging teams to come together and take accountability for end-to-end processes related to products or services offered by the business.
+However, we often see that legacy systems for analysis and decision-making are separate and disconnected from operational execution systems.
 This goes for Supply Chain Management and the surrounding IT infrastructure as well.
-Even today, in most of the businesses, Supply Chain Planning and Management systems have been configured to serve very specific roles and/or functions organizations and therefore different parts in planning and execution decisions are being managed in different tools or solutions that require manual interventions and data feeds to keep in synch.
+Even today, in most of businesses, Supply Chain Planning and Management systems have been configured to serve very specific roles and/or functions organizations and therefore different parts in planning and execution decisions are being managed in different tools or solutions that require manual interventions and data feeds to keep in synch.
 Collaboration with outside vendors is still very manual and disconnected.
 Information flow, for the most part, is managed across multiple platforms by sending documents and spreadsheets back and forth.
-Digital transformation requires integrated planning capabilities with concurrent analytical models combining forecasting, inventory planning, purchase order management and logistics decisions as well as real-time online collaboration with vendors, minimizing need for manual data input, automating data flow as much as possible.
+Digital transformation requires integrated planning capabilities with concurrent analytical models combining forecasting, inventory planning, purchase order management, and logistics decisions as well as real-time online collaboration with vendors, minimizing the need for manual data input, automating data flow as much as possible.

 3. Migrating to Cloud-Based SaaS Solutions in a Test-and-Learn Manner

-Business environment is changing fast, new data sources are being utilized and new technologies are being introduced continuously, therefore organizations need flexible, scalable, and configurable solutions that can be updated seamlessly and accessed anytime and anywhere.
+The business environment is changing fast, new data sources are being utilized and new technologies are being introduced continuously, therefore organizations need flexible, scalable, and configurable solutions that can be updated seamlessly and accessed anytime and anywhere.
 This is where cloud-based SaaS solutions are a big help.
 However, there is still the question of where to start and how to transform all of the processes to the new digital way of working.
 Of course, all of that doesn’t happen overnight.
 The bigger the organization, the older the legacy systems, the harder it is to leave behind the old ways of working and adopt new technology and processes.
 Change over to cloud-based solutions should not replicate the existing silos, but rather focus on an end-to-end process and start small and build from a Test & Learn approach.
-Since culture plays a big role in the ability of the success of the digital transformation efforts, being making a big leap which can feel risky, it is best to experience the change in a segment of the business increases the chance of success and gives time to the organization to see the benefits and create a success story.
-For instance, taking a product category and look for opportunities for automating decisions in the end to end planning and execution cycle is a good start.
+Since culture plays a big role in the ability of the success of the digital transformation efforts, is making a big leap which can feel risky, it is best to experience the change in a segment of the business increases the chance of success and gives time to the organization to see the benefits and create a success story.
+For instance, taking a product category and look for opportunities for automating decisions in the end-to-end planning and execution cycle is a good start.
 In the case of CPG companies, this could mean looking for ways to link the inter-related decisions along the supply chain such as sudden peaks in demand updating future forecasts and triggering automatically changes for supply, either in way of purchase orders or production plans as well as dynamically updating the distribution plans.
 An integrated workflow would link and automate data analysis and decision-making for:

 - Managing supply and demand